 Emergencies can happen at any time, so advance preparation and constant vigilance are critical to ensure your business is ready to respond.
 Perform threat assessments to determine the risks you should prioritize.
 Then develop emergency response plans, and keep your team in the loop with training and safety meetings.

 - What emergency plans do you already have, and what plans do you need?

 - Who is responsible for communicating with affected employees during an emergency?

 - What emergencies are good fits for running drills or tabletop exercises?

 - How can you better communicate with your team when there is an emergency?

 Emergency preparedness tips:

-Cybersecurity is a hugely important safety topic that often gets overlooked when discussing workplace safety.
+Cybersecurity often gets overlooked in the context of workplace safety, but don’t underestimate the risks to your operations and business continuity.
 It’s critical to teach your employees good cybersecurity practices and ensure they are set up to protect themselves and your business from cyberattacks.